-If you are or know Iowa landowners interested in donating land or easements, contact us today to follow up.
+If you are or know Iowa landowners interested in donating land or easements, contact us today.

 SILT is targeting parcels of all sizes near major metro areas, giving you proximity to a local foods direct-sale, retail and wholesale market.
 Eventually, SILT expects to be active in supporting food hubs and aggregators to increase odds of success and meet your needs from seed to sale.

 SILT will continue to network with farmer education organizations such as Practical Farmers of Iowa, Women, Food and Agriculture Network, MOSES and the Land Stewardship Project to inform you of every chance to improve your skill set and practices, build a business plan that will success, seek out the right markets for you and more.

 Three Miles Square.
 Paul Corey.
 1939